Tips for Flying a Drone in Hot Weather Conditions this Summer

 Follow laws and guidelines for flying near crowds

 Warm weather tends to draw people outdoors.
 If you plan on flying near crowds of people, perhaps on a beach or at a park, be sure to follow your country’s drone laws and guidelines for flying near crowds.
 In the U.S., you should not fly over groups of people, public events, or stadiums full of people.
 In some instances, licensed commercial drone pilots can obtain a waiver to fly over crowds at special events.
 If you aren’t sure what the laws are in your country for flying a drone where crowds are present, visit our master list of drone laws organized by country.

 To summarize, here are the do’s and don’ts of operating a drone in extremely hot weather.

 While many areas of the world are experiencing record temperatures, it may be a good time to test out a thermal imaging camera on your drone.
 DJI’s Zenmuse XT is a thermal imaging camera for drones that provides rapid and reliable aerial thermal imaging.
 To learn more about how thermal imaging works check out this article about aerial thermography and its commercial applications.

-As you’ve learned from this article, drones are pretty resilient to heat, but there are still some precautions you should take to protect the battery, camera, and other equipment if you plan to fly your drone in very high temperatures.
+As you’ve learned from this article, drones are pretty resilient to heat, but there are still some precautions you should take to protect the battery, camera, and other equipment if your drone flight location will have very high temperatures.
 The summer is an excellent time to capture outdoor footage, and we hope you take advantage of it.
 Just follow our drone flying tips for hot weather conditions and exercise drone safety for a positive flying experience.